A Brief Description of Our Club…

 Each year the Club organises at least one trip away in which many members travel in their prized vehicles to spend a few days away with like minded people.
 In recent times Club members have travelled to York Peninsular, the Barossa Valley, Tasmania and the Mid-North of our State.

-A major feature of the Club’s calendar is the ‘Annual Swap Meet’ which is held in October at Strathalbyn.
-Similarly, the ‘Victor Harbor Swap Meet and Autojumble’, incorporating the “Toy and Collectables Fair”, held in February, offers the ideal place to search for that elusive part.
+A major feature of the Club’s calendar is the ‘Annual Swap Meet’ which is held in October at the ‘Victor Harbor Swap Meet’, incorporating the “Toy and Collectables Fair”and offers the ideal place to search for that elusive part.
 Another popular event is the ‘Old Fashioned Picnic’, held in November at Clayton Bay, and to which other motoring clubs are invited.
 The HMVC also plays a pivotal role in the fabulously successful “Rock ‘n Roll Festival” which is held annually in Victor Harbor during September.
+Another featured event is the “British Classics Tour” held in May, a very colourful event with British cars from all over South Australia touring the countryside around Victor Harbor.

 The Club’s Library contains an extensive range of books and materials relating to historic motor vehicles.
 It is a professionally arranged collection specialising in technical books and motor manuals.